 On December 23, 1970, the sandals were transferred to the Ho Chi Minh Museum to be kept and displayed until today.

-The image of the worn rubber sandals that accompanied Uncle Ho for a long time moved us to his simple and frugal nature, because in his mind at that time, "our country was still poor, our people were not happy, and our compatriots in the South were still suffering"...
+The image of the worn rubber sandals that accompanied Uncle Ho for a long time moved us with his simplicity and thriftiness, because in his mind at that time, "our country was still poor, our people were not happy, our compatriots in the South were still suffering"...

-Each of us has learned the story of Uncle Ho since we were young and heard it many times when we grew up in the activities of the Youth Union and the Party...
+Each of us has learned stories about Uncle Ho since we were young and heard them many times when we grew up in the Youth Union and Party activities...

 To learn and follow exactly Uncle Ho is very difficult and may be unrealistic, but each of us just needs to keep in mind one of his teachings: "Whatever is beneficial to the people, we must do our best to do.
 Whatever is harmful to the people, we must avoid at all costs."